JulianFeinauer/tsfile-rust/tsfile-writer/README.md

 * [x] SNAPPY
 * [ ] everything else...

+## Feature 'sync_sender'

+This is a very simple implementation of a "Sync-Client" for the Apache IoTDB Server.
+This means, this tool behaves like an IoTDB Server with `start-sync-client.sh` running.
+I.e. it will send tsfiles to the respective reveiving server using Apache IoTDBs Sync Protocol.

 ## Changelog

 ### 0.1.4 (not released)

 - TsFileWriter::write_many now accepts `IntoIterator<Item=DataPoint<'a>>` as argument instead of only `Vec<DataPoint<'a>>`
+- Added SyncSender (feature `sync_sender`)

 ### 0.1.3